rephyr/React-Weather-App/README.md

 This is a weather forecasting application built with React.
 It fetches weather data from an API and displays a 24-hour forecast.

-## Work in Progress

-This project is a work in progress.
-I am actively developing this program.

 ## Project Structure